AI-generated

 Precedents Cited

 • Alcatel Philippines, Inc. v.
-Relos — Cited to support the principle that an employee remains a project employee regardless of the number of years and various projects worked for the company.
+Relos, G.R.
+No. 164315 — Cited to support the principle that an employee remains a project employee regardless of the number of years and various projects worked, provided the employment contracts specify particular projects.

 Provisions

-• DOLE Order 19 — Referenced regarding the requirement for construction employers to submit reports of termination of employees upon completion of projects; the Court ruled that submission of the termination report for the last project was sufficient compliance since the complaint alleged illegal dismissal only from the last employment and did not claim dismissal from previous projects.
+• DOLE Order 19 — Required employers to submit reports of termination of employees upon completion of construction projects.
+The SC ruled that petitioner needed only to submit the termination report for the last project since Trinidad's complaint concerned non-rehiring for a new project rather than dismissal from previous projects.

 Notable Concurring Opinions

-• Carpio, Brion, Del Castillo, and Perez, JJ. — Concurred with the decision without issuing separate written opinions.
+• Carpio, Brion, Del Castillo, and Perez, JJ. — Concur with the majority decision (no separate opinions recorded).